What is a Restrictive Covenant?

 Restrictive Covenants in Real Estate

-Restrictive covenants in real estate exist to prohibit the use of a property in a certain way by its occupants.
-Such restrictions exist in limited-access communities and condominiums that are built in a similar design, and the developers intend to preserve the style of the property.
+Restrictive covenants in real estate exist to prohibit the use of a property in a certain way by tenants, homeowners, or other occupants.
+Such restrictions often exist in gated communities and condominium developments.
+Many of the restrictions are often focused on preserving a certain style, appearance, or functionality of the community.

-Some of the restrictions that may be introduced on a property may include prohibiting owners from carrying out business activities on the residential property, running a home-based business, or installing a home office on the premises.
+Some of the restrictions that may be introduced include prohibiting owners from carrying out business activities on the residential property, running a home-based business, or installing a home office on the premises.

 The restrictions on real estate may also be in the form of architectural guidelines.
-The seller of the property may limit any renovation plans that may alter the original appearance of the property.
-The seller’s intention is to maintain the color scheme and design of properties in the neighborhood, since altering the guidelines may lower the value of the property.
+The developer or seller of the property may limit renovation plans that would substantially alter the original appearance of the property.
+For example, homeowners may be restricted from expanding a garage or from increasing the total square footage of their home beyond a set maximum limit.
+The intention is to maintain some uniformity in regard to things such as the basic color scheme and appearance of properties in the neighborhood.
+Radical alterations might have a negative effect on property values, thereby harming other homeowners in the community.

 Limiting Restrictive Covenant Agreements

 For example, non-compete agreements are unenforceable in California, even if the employee signed the contract voluntarily and was compensated for entering into the agreement.
-Courts mostly side with the employees, especially when they find the terms of the agreement to be unfair or exceed the level of protection granted to employers.
+Courts tend to favor placing the least possible restrictions on employees.